JanssenProject/jans/docs/janssen-server/auth-server/session-management/README.md

 - **sessionIdPersistInCache** - If True, sessions are stored according to `cacheProviderType`.
 Otherwise, sessions are persisted in the database.
  Default value is `False`.
 - **sessionIdPersistInCache** Default value is `False`.
+- **cookieSameSite** - `SameSite` attribute value (`None`, `Lax` or `Strict`) set on all cookies created by the OP (`session_id`, `uma_session_id`, `session_state`, `opbs`, `current_sessions`, `consent_session_id`, `rp_origin_id`).
+Default value is `None`.
+See [SameSite attribute](#samesite-attribute) below before changing it.

+## SameSite attribute

+`cookieSameSite` controls the `SameSite` attribute of all cookies the OP creates, including the session-related ones.
+It defaults to `None` so that upgrading does not change existing behavior for any deployment. `None` (with the `Secure` attribute, which is always set) provides no CSRF hardening beyond what `Secure`+`HttpOnly` already give, but it preserves every cross-site SSO flow that Janssen supports today.

+Changing the value tightens CSRF defense-in-depth but can break SSO for RPs hosted on a different site (eTLD+1) than the OP, which is the common Janssen deployment topology:

+- **`Lax`** breaks:
+ - Silent authentication / silent token renewal via a hidden cross-site iframe (`prompt=none`, e.g. `oidc-client-js` `signinSilent()`).
+Browsers do not attach `Lax` cookies to cross-site iframe navigations, so the OP can't see the existing session and returns `login_required` (or re-prompts) instead of silently confirming it.
+ - Authorization requests submitted to `/authorize` via a cross-site auto-submitted HTML form `POST` instead of a `GET` redirect - `Lax` excludes cross-site `POST`, so the session isn't recognized and the user is forced to re-authenticate.
+ - Any deployment that embeds OP-hosted login/consent UI in a cross-site iframe.
+- **`Strict`** breaks everything `Lax` breaks, plus the core SSO redirect
+  itself: a normal top-level, cross-site `GET` redirect from an RP to `/authorize` no longer carries the session cookie at all, since RP and OP are almost always different sites.
+Every login looks like a first-time visit, effectively disabling SSO for any RP not on the same site as the OP.
+  RP-initiated logout redirects to `/end_session` lose the session cookie too, so session termination has to rely solely on `id_token_hint`/`sid` instead of the cookie.

+Only set `cookieSameSite` to `Lax` or `Strict` after confirming none of your RPs rely on the patterns above.

 For both `unused` properties, Jans Auth Server calculates this period as `currentUnusedPeriod = now - session.lastUsedAt`.
 So for OP session with states: